gallelloit/hero-editor-client/README.md

 ```
 (...)
 @NgModule({
   imports: [
     BrowserModule,
     FormsModule,
-    HttpModule,
-    InMemoryWebApiModule.forRoot(InMemoryDataService),
-    AppRoutingModule
+    AppRoutingModule,
+    HttpClientModule,

+    // The HttpClientInMemoryWebApiModule module intercepts HTTP requests
+    // and returns simulated server responses.
+    // Remove it when a real server is ready to receive requests.
+    HttpClientInMemoryWebApiModule.forRoot(
+      InMemoryDataService, { dataEncapsulation: false }
+    )
   ],
 (...)
 ```

 Particularly take a look to the following line.
 And remember it.

 ```
-InMemoryWebApiModule.forRoot(InMemoryDataService)
+    HttpClientInMemoryWebApiModule.forRoot(
+      InMemoryDataService, { dataEncapsulation: false }
+    )
 ```

 That is the line where it is announced that the service will redirect any HTTP request to the local data storage of the browser.
+As said in the comment, it has to be removed when a real server is ready to receive requests.

 ## Instructions